henrywu2019/BentoML/docs/source/deployment/azure_functions.rst

     python ./kappa/guides/quick-start/main.py

-Use Kappa CLI tool to get the information of the IrisClassifier BentoService created above
+Use Kappa CLI tool to get the information of the IrisClassifier MyModel created above

 .. code-block:: bash